abnerrjo/BlogSourceCode/source/_posts/2015-10-11-parallel-genetic-algorithm-in-c-plus-plus-using-tbb.markdown

 }
 ```

-We use ```srand(time(0))``` to see a random seed every time the program is executed, and then a map to sort the retrieved results by the fitness value.
+We use ```srand(time(0))``` to send a random seed every time the program is executed, and then a map to sort the retrieved results by the fitness value.
 The full code can be found below:

 <center><input id="spoiler" type="button" value="See source code" onclick="toggle_visibility('code');"></center>
 <div id="code">